kdoore/CS2335-Gitbook/project-2-dictionaries-to-store-data/inventory-scriptableobject/inventory-item-class.md

     /// <summary>
-    /// virtual means that this class can be overridden in a child-class, but it is not required
+    /// virtual method, means that this class can be overridden in a child-class, but it is not required
     /// in which case no code would be executed since this default version of the method
     /// happens to have no code.
     /// </summary>